-Swifties have helped to boost footfall at Wembley Park with record numbers of visitors passing through the Tube station this summer.
+Swifties have helped to boost visits to Wembley Park, with record numbers passing through the Tube station this summer.

 Official data from Transport for London (TfL) reveals that exits at Wembley Park Underground Station increased by 18.2% on pre-pandemic levels, reaching 2,868,000 between June and August.